Transitional justice: Literary applications

 Literary scholars and historians have begun to use the concept of transitional justice to reexamine historical events and texts.
 Christopher N. Warren, for instance, has applied transitional justice to pre-Restoration England, claiming that it helps explain how Anglican royalists convinced Presbyterians to assent to a restoration of the monarchy.
 Warren also argues that English poet John Milton "can be seen as an early critic of transitional justice," using the allegory of Sin and Death in his epic poem Paradise Lost to complicate "overly-rosy" depictions of transitional justice.

 Future agenda

+Transitional justice has become a feature of transitional politics in the 21st century.
+Policies, tools, and programs used in peacebuilding and the democratization process have been studied and researched, creating a stronger discourse around them.
+Many organizations utilize these tools including: